superblk/ec2-actions-runner/README.md

 💡 EC2 instance ID is automatically assigned as a unique, self-hosted runner label

-💡 Do not simply copy these examples verbatim, but adjust action version, AWS region, launch template etc to match your config
+⚠️ Do not simply copy these examples verbatim, but adjust action version, AWS region, launch template name etc to match your config

 ### Simple